Infinityliguery/git_nem/README.md

 - The stake-weighted selection of a validator to propose the next block.
 - The creation, broadcasting, and validation of new blocks by all nodes in the network.

+## Requirements

+- Python 3.6+
+- No external libraries are needed.

 ## Code Architecture

 The simulation is built around several key classes that interact to create the network dynamics: